Visiting Las Vegas to Play Slots

-Did you know some 43,000,000 Americans have one or more physical or mental disabilities and this number is increasing as the population grows older?
+Did you know some 43,000,000 Americans have one or more physical or mental disabilities, which is increasing as the population grows older?
 That means that one in every 5.8 Americans had at least one disability.

 Nevada has over 10,000 severely disabled in wheelchairs, and 55,000 residents have been issued permanent handicapped parking rights.
-With today's Las Vegas population, it means that approximately 81,000 residents are disabled and out of the 36 million people that visited Las Vegas this year, 2.8 million were disabled!
+With today's Las Vegas population, it means that approximately 81,000 residents are disabled, and out of the 36 million people that visited Las Vegas this year, 2.8 million were disabled!

-Las Vegas casinos treated the disabled as first class citizens even before the ADA told them they had to.
+Las Vegas casinos treated the disabled as first-class citizens even before the ADA told them they had to.

 Kerkorian built the Las Vegas Hilton and the MGM (Now Bally's) with ramps to accommodate wheelchairs.
-Wheelchairs were also kept on hand, and were easily signed out, for the use of hotel and casino guests.
+Wheelchairs were also kept on hand and were easily signed out for the use of hotel and casino guests.
 Security personnel were available to push ill or injured guests from one location to another.

 Las Vegas Hotels

 Room designs and special services vary among hotels.
 Talk to the hotel concierge for any special requests or needs.

 There are a few companies in town that offer wheelchair or scooter rentals for visitors: